Medical Billing and Coding Schools

 Length of Medical Billing and Coding Training

-Although shorter programs are available through a few online training providers, most courses of study for medical billing and coding are designed to take anywhere from seven to 24 months.*
+Although shorter programs are available through a few online training providers, most medical billing and coding courses are designed to take anywhere from seven months for a career diploma to two years for an associate degree.

 Program Options